digitalutsc/simple_sitemap_extend/README.md

 # simple_sitemap_extend
-Exetends the use of the simple_sitemap modules to allow the exclusion of nodes based on a field value.
+Extends the use of the simple_sitemap modules to allow the exclusion of nodes based on a field value.

 Currently hardcoded to work only with the field_model field